We teach our Beginning course online. It works.

 Yes.
 The class works for everyone who tries it.
 Just as 2+2 can only equal 4, if you use our method, you cannot get any other result but freedom in the water.
 This is why we can guarantee our work.
 It’s a system based on universal learning principles.
 Yes, the class will work for you if you are there, you ask all your questions, and you try it.
 As one student put it, “It cannot and does not fail.” —Mary Alice Yund, Chemist, Berkeley, CA

 Many, many people feel the same way.
 FOR GOOD REASON.
-It’s hard to commit your $2K or $3K away when you aren’t sure it’ll be worth it.
-If you’re like many of our students, you’ve tried to learn to swim many times before.
+It’s hard to commit your hard-earned funds if you aren’t sure it’ll be worth it.
+If you’re like many of our students, you’ve tried to learn to swim before.
 It’s been discouraging and you may have given up more than once.
 The prospect of failing again is daunting.
 But you know: “There must be a way.”

 The system you’ve tried in the past is built upon the premise that people are already comfortable in the water.
 It works great for those people.
-But it’s not true that people are comfortable in the water.
-About half of adults aren’t.
-That system doesn’t work for them.
-It is not built for people who need the steps that create comfort in water.
+But it doesn’t work for those who are not comfortable in the water: about half of adults.
+You need the steps that create comfort in water.
 That’s the Miracle Swimming way.
-If you want a chance to learn, come to a place with a system designed specifically for you.
-You’ll only find it here and at our satellite schools we’ve trained.
+If you want to learn, come to a place with a system designed specifically for you.
+You’ll only find it here and at the satellite schools we’ve trained.

 Because it takes that long to do the job the way we like to do it: superbly.